tknabe-fn/Congressional-Hackathon-2025/disbursements/README.md

 ## Coding Breakout Group - Disbursements team

 We used the house official disbursements as an initial data source. **[House Disbursement Reports](https://www.house.gov/the-house-explained/open-government/statement-of-disbursements)**.
+For older data get it from the archive page and you want the detail SOD view.
 That data is in CSVs broken down by quarter.
 We did the following with the data:

 1. Normalized dates in the CSV to the ISO format in excel